ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

 # Deploying Gateway Services on AWS EC2

-This guide provides step-by-step instructions to deploy the Gateway services on AWS EC2 instances using Docker Swarm and Kubernetes.
-It also includes Terraform examples to automate the deployments in a cloud-agnostic manner.
+This guide provides example step-by-step instructions to deploy the Gateway services on AWS EC2 instances using Docker Swarm and Kubernetes.
+You may have to modify these instructions based on your actual AWS configuration.
+These instructions are provided as a general guide and may also be adapted for other cloud providers.
+Part 3 also includes Terraform examples to automate the deployments in a cloud-agnostic manner.

 ## Table of Contents